Gainesville High School (Florida)

 Gainesville High School (GHS) is a high school in Gainesville, Florida, United States.
 There were 1,890 students attending it in 2015.
-The current principal is Daniel Ferguson, who joined the GHS staff in July 2022.
+The current principal is Elizabeth Leclear, who joined the GHS staff in June 2025.

 History

 Construction

 The construction for the first school to be explicitly known as Gainesville High School was completed in 1922 near the intersection of SW 7th Street and West University Avenue.
 The school lasted at this location until 1955, with Rhodes Scholar Principal F.W.
 Buchholz at the helm for almost all of this period.
 With the construction of the present campus at 1900 NW 13th Street in 1955, the former high school building served as Buchholz Junior High School until 1967 when it became home to Santa Fe Junior College.
 In 1972 Santa Fe Junior moved to a new location.
 The old school building was later torn down to make room for a parking lot for the Hospital Professional Building.

 From 1900 until 1970 Gainesville High School was the main public high school serving the city of Gainesville, in addition to the segregated Lincoln High School.
 However, because of large growth in the city throughout the 1960s, the capacity of GHS became strained, forcing the district to plan for a new high school.
 Because of the complications surrounding integration in the 1969–1970 school year, Lincoln High School was closed midyear and the student body was reassigned to GHS (on double sessions) while two new high schools were constructed and phased in beginning with the 1970–1971 school year.
 These two schools, F.W.
 Buchholz and Eastside, continue to be arch-rivals of Gainesville High to this day.